 Since 1996, South Dakota Department of Game, Fish and Parks (SDGFP) has been a part of the Black-footed Ferret Recovery Implementation Team (BFFRIT).
 The team was created under the authority of the ESA to help implement recovery plans and work towards recovery by integrating the expertise and resources of various partners.
 Similar, the South Dakota Recovery Implementation Team shares relevant information and resources for the recovery and conservation of the black-footed ferret in the state.
-SDGFP is also a member of this team.
+GFP is also a member of this team.

-Seven reintroductions have occurred in South Dakota:
+Eight reintroductions have occurred in South Dakota:

-- 1. Badlands National Park, Pennington County (1994). - 2.
-Buffalo Gap National Grassland, Pennington County (1996).
+- 1. Badlands National Park, Pennington County (1994). - Buffalo Gap National Grassland, Pennington County (1996).
 This and the Badlands National Park site are collectively referred to as Conata Basin/Badlands.
-At least 120 individuals were detected as of December 2019. - 3.
+At least 140 individuals were detected as of November 2021. - 3.
 Cheyenne River Sioux Tribe (CRST), Dewey County (2000).
-No individuals are suspected to be in this area as of December 2019. - 4.
+It is currently unknown how many individuals are at this site. - 4.
 Rosebud Sioux Tribe, Todd County (2003).
-It is unknown how many individuals remain at this site as of December 2019. - 5.
+It is unknown how many individuals remain at this site.
+However, two vehicle-killed individuals were reported in 2021. - 5.
 Lower Brule Sioux Tribe, Lyman County (2006).
+Twenty-one individuals were observed in early 2022.

-Thirteen individuals are known to be at this site as of December 2019. - 6.
-Wind Cave National Park, Custer County (2007).
-Nineteen individuals were observed December 2019. - 7.
+- 6. Wind Cave National Park, Custer County (2007).
+At least 28 individuals were known to be at this site in the fall of 2021. - 7.
 Bad River Ranch, Stanley County (2017).
-No individuals have been observed at this site as of December 2019.
+Site impacted by plague one year after reintroduction.
+No individuals know to be at this site. - 8.
+Standing Rock Sioux Tribe, Corson County (2021).
+Twenty-eight captive reared individuals were released in October.